 Walden University Minneapolis, MN

 Walden's online psychology degree programs and online counseling degrees are taught by faculty members with years of practical experience in their respective fields.
 Walden's BS in Psychology offers core courses in both 6-week and 11-week formats, allowing you the flexibility to accelerate your degree or progress at a slower pace.
-Take up to three courses per quarter and reduce your time to completion
+Take up to three courses per quarter.

 Grand Canyon University Phoenix, AZ